Skip to main content

 It is the declared policy of this state that there should not be discrimination against workers who are injured in the course and scope of their employment.

-What conduct does California Labor Code §132a prohibit?
+What does Labor Code 132a prohibit?

-Section 132a prohibits an employer from firing, demoting, threatening, or otherwise punishing a worker for filing or pursuing a workers' compensation claim.
+Labor Code 132a prohibits an employer from firing, demoting, cutting pay, or otherwise punishing a worker for filing or intending to file a workers' comp claim, or for testifying in another worker's case.

 Injured at work?
 Call (661) 273-1780